Recall Roundup: Listeria, undeclared allergens and foreign objects…

 In Canada, the Canadian Food Inspection Agency (CFIA) has announced the recall of Ding Ho Foods’ Fried Fish Balls, due to pieces of plastic found in the product.
 The CFIA says the product was distributed in Ontario, but for more information check its website.

 Finally, Meng Fu in the UK has recalled several of its meatball products.
 According to the FSA, the meat used to make the products listed on its website did not meet safety requirements and is therefore unsafe to eat.

-Allergens, Contaminants, Cultured Meat, Food & Drink, Food Safety, Free From, Labelling, Microbiology, Outbreaks & product recalls, Packaging & Labelling, Pathogens, recalls, Regulation & Legislation, retail, Supermarket, The consumer
+Allergens, Contaminants, Cultured Meat, Food Safety, Free From, Lab techniques, Labelling, Outbreaks & product recalls, Packaging & Labelling, Pathogens, recalls, Regulation & Legislation, retail, Supermarket, The consumer

 Canadian Food Inspection Agency (CFIA), Ding Ho Foods, Federal Office for Consumer Protection and Food Safety (BVL), Flowers Foods Inc, Food & Drug Administration (FDA), Food Standards Agency (FSA), Lidl, Market of Choice, Meng Fu